BrianCopley26/BrianCopley26/README.md

 - 👋 Hi, I’m @BrianCopley26
-- 👀 I’m interested in becoming a software developer...
+- 👀 I’m interested in becoming a web developer...
 - 🌱 I’m currently learning HTML, CSS, JS, and node.JS.
 - 📫 I can be contacted via email at BrianCopley26@outlook.com